gravitational/teleport/docs/4.3/enterprise/workflow/ssh_approval_slack.md

-# Teleport Slack Plugin Setup Quickstart
+# Teleport Slack Plugin Setup

-If you're using Slack, you can be notified of Teleport role permission requests.
 You can approve or deny requests using Slack with the Teleport Slack Plugin.
-This guide covers its setup.
+This guide covers how to setup.

-For this quickstart, we assume you've already setup an [Teleport Enterprise Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/)
+For this quickstart, we assume you've already setup an [Teleport Enterprise Cluster](https://gravitational.com/teleport/docs/enterprise/quickstart-enterprise/).
+This guide takes about 20min to complete.

 !!! warning
-    The Approval Workflow only works with Pro and Enterprise versions of Teleport
+    The Approval Workflow only works with Teleport Enterprise as it's requires several roles.

 ### Prerequisites for this Quickstart
 - A configured and working Teleport Enterprise Cluster